Roweski/BaseTune/README.md

 ## What it does

-Basetune is a Powershell-based tool to compare **Intune Settings Catalog** and **Security Baseline** policies across tenants or exported baselines.
+Basetune is a PowerShell-based tool to compare **Intune Settings Catalog** and **Security Baseline** policies across tenants or exported baselines.
 Policies can be loaded online through the Microsoft Graph API or offline from exported JSON files — whichever fits your workflow.

 Comparison capabilities:
 - **Source vs. Target** — Each run compares one source against one target.
 Source and target can be any combination of online tenants and offline baselines.